divinespear/jpa-schema-gradle-plugin/README.md

 Sometimes (*most times* exactly :P) JPA will generate weird scripts so you **SHOULD** modify them properly.

+## Plan to Rework?

+Well, actually, it was skill training examples by myself. so it has very harmful sources. (someone should want to say **it is just a shit!**)

+* Language: keep groovy? change to java or kotlin?
+* Remove Spring dependencies - focusing JPA implementation itself.

+It maybe hard and long time work.

+If you have discussions, please make issue. discussions are always welcome.

 ## Announce 0.2

 Finally, I got some times, and 0.2 is here.